webpack/webpack.js.org/src/content/configuration/dev-server.md

 A request to `/api/users` will now proxy the request to `http://localhost:3000/api/users`.

-If you don't want `/api` to be passed along, we need to rewrite the path:
+If you don't want `/api` to be passed along, rewrite its path:

 __webpack.config.js__